In a performance, when you play a note you'll see it represented onscreen in a number of different ways – this is what they mean!

 Once you’ve pulled the BPM down, hit the “Auto BPM” button.
 When this is active, it will automatically ramp up the speed by 10 BPM if you do well on the loop, until it reaches the tracks natural speed.

 Too loud?
 Need to adjust the metronome volume (or turn it off)?
-At the top of the blue section in pre-play, you’ll find the “Volume settings” option.
+At the top left of the play screen (for Pads & Drums) or top right (for Keys), you’ll find the “Volume options – adjust those to change the levels coming out of the app

 Lesson title here